-Each project is awarded up to $5,000 toward research expenses, plus $500 for a faculty mentor.
-This year's winners were selected from a pool of 49 applicants.
+Each project is awarded up to $5,000 toward research expenses, as well as an additional $500 for the faculty mentor overseeing the project.

 This year's winners are: